1D Diffeomorphism Invariant Model of a Free Scalar Relativistic Particle: Supervariable and BRST Approaches: Preliminaries: Lagrangian Formulation and Some Continuous Symmetry Transformations

-The above observation establishes the fact that the gauge-fixing and Faddeev-Popov ghost terms are (anti-)BRST invariant due to the off-shell nilpotency $(s_{(a)b}^2 = 0)$ of the fermionic (anti-)BRST symmetry transformations.
+The above result establishes the fact that the gauge-fixing and Faddeev-Popov ghost terms are (anti-)BRST invariant due to the off-shell nilpotency $(s_{(a)b}^2 = 0)$ of the {\it fermionic} (anti-)BRST symmetry transformations.
 Third, the above {\it{quantum}} (anti-)BRST symmetries are continuous.
-Thus, the Noether theorem leads to the derivation of the following conserved charges as the generators for the (anti-)BRST symmetries (6), namely;
+Thus, the Noether theorem leads to the derivation of the following conserved charges as the generators for the (anti-)BRST symmetry transformations (6), namely;

-Fourth, the off-shell nilpotency and absolute anticommutativity of these charges can be proven by using the {\it basic} principle behind the continuous symmetry transformations and their generators (as the conserved Noether charges), namely;
+Fourth, the off-shell nilpotency and absolute anticommutativity of these charges can be proven by using the {\it basic} principle behind the continuous symmetry transformations and their generators (as the conserved Noether charges).
+In other words, we have the following relationships

 where the l.h.s. can be computed {\it easily} by applying {\it directly} the (anti-)BRST symmetry transformations (6) on the conserved (anti-)BRST charges (11).
-Fifth, there is a ghost scale symmetry (and corresponding conserved charge) in our theory and the (anti-)BRST and ghost charges obey the standard BRST algebra establishing that the (anti-)BRST charges have the ghost numbers $(-\,1)\,1$, respectively.
-Finally, we have seen that the BRST quantization of our model is straightforward when we take into account {\it only} the {\it classical} gauge symmetry transformations for our whole discussion.\\
+Fifth, there is a ghost-scale symmetry (and corresponding conserved charge) in our theory and the (anti-)BRST and ghost charges obey the {\it standard} BRST algebra (see, e.g. [19] for details) establishing that the (anti-)BRST charges have the ghost numbers $(-\,1)\,1$, respectively.
+Sixth, it is the existence of the CF-type restriction(s) that characterizes [22, 23] a {\it quantum} version of a {\it classical} gauge theory discussed and described within the framework of BRST formalism.
+In our present {\it trivial} Abelian gauge theory, we have the {\it trivial} CF-type restriction as: $b + \bar b = 0$ where, in general, we have: $s_{ab} c = i\,\bar b$ and $s_{b} \bar c = i\,b$.
+Finally, we have seen that the BRST quantization of our model is straightforward when we take into account {\it only} the infinitesimal version of the {\it classical} gauge transformations for our whole discussion.